ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ## HDF5 storage

 The `composable image set` can be stored a single [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file.
+We note the [existing specification](https://support.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html) for images to be stored in HDF5 format.
+Where possible, this specification adopts conventions from that specification.

 If it is stored in HDF5 format, it shall have the following structure:

+### Example

 ```
 /
     dims    (attribute) (required)
-    type    (attribute) (required)
+    class   (attribute) (required)
     version (attribute) (required)
     images/ (group) (required)
         <name>/ (one or more named groups required)